 Way back in 1987, I was totally into an awesome rock band called 'Little Angels'.
 So much so in fact, that I have a couple of tattoos which feature artwork from their albums.
 The front man and driving force of the Angels was a guy called Toby Jepson, an excellent guitarist, song writer and fantastic singer.
 Toby has been involved with many projects since then, writing, producing and performing.
-He declined an offer to join 'Van Halen' in 1996, fronted the rock outfit 'Gun' for a couple of years from 2008 and was heavily involved with 'Fastway' and 'Dio's Disciples', but the call of his own path was strong, and he eventually left to dedicate the time to his other musical responsibilities.
+He almost became the front man of the mighty 'Van Halen' in 1996, fronted the rock outfit 'Gun' for a couple of years from 2008 and was heavily involved with 'Fastway' and 'Dio's Disciples', but the call of his own path was strong, and he eventually left to dedicate the time to his other musical responsibilities.

 Toby has now put together an exciting new band called 'Wayward Sons'.
 I was really looking forward to checking these guys out, so I kept an eye on their website and saw they were offering a 'Studio Experience' day in December, 2016.
 After a quick conference with the wife (something along the lines of 'Remember when you asked what I wanted for Christmas?....')
 I snagged a ticket and waited eagerly for the big day.

 Vale Studios is based in a listed status Georgian manor house on the outskirts of Pershore, Worcestershire, and holy hell, the building is magnificent!
 The owner and sound engineer, Chris, is one of the nicest blokes I've ever met, and is more than happy to explain the recording process and how the equipment works.
 His wife also makes killer Brownies!
 Understandably, we were asked by the band not to take any photos of their gear (or song titles!) so I turned my phone off before entering, but the Vale Studios website has plenty of in-house pics, and loads of info.